Clementine24/Natural-Language-Processing/README.md

 + Project3: Built the most frequent tagger and HMM tagger for a Brown corpus.
 + Final Project: We choose [SemEval-2020 Task 4 Subtask A](https://competitions.codalab.org/competitions/21080).

-All projects have reached a very high completion and excellent level.
-See readme under each project for detailed project introduction.
+All projects have reached a very high completion and get a full score.
+See README under each project for detailed project introduction.